jdevera/subdue/README.rst

 - Override the default line that precedes the command summaries
 - Override the name of the file where documentation for subcommand containers is stored (by default it is ``doc.txt``)
 - Provide a callable to format the summary lines (gets all lines as a list of tuples with (name, summary or None, True if container else False))
-- Provide a callable to format the long help text (this can be used to parse some markup and could allow writing help text in, for example, Markdown)
+- Provide a callable to format the long help text (this can be used to parse some mark-up and could allow writing help text in, for example, Markdown)

 ..
 TODO Design the API for these